10 Best Newton Running Shoes Tested & Compared

-- Lightweight (users say this is the lightest show they ever wore);
+Lightweight (users say this is the lightest shoe they ever wore)

 9. Newton Gravity VI

+Reinforced eyelets and a lightweight design will help make this shoe long-lasting, but if you enjoy the Gravity VI you may need to stock up on this model.
 The continued changes in the shoe are a sign of Newton’s dedication to innovation.
-Some runners who are familiar with the gravity line may not be keen on them because of a lack of consistency
+Some runners who are familiar with the gravity line may not be keen on them because of a lack of consistency.

 The Newton Gravity VI are definitely on the higher end of cost for the brand.